TheCryptoBrother/MojoCryptography/README.md

 print(ar)
 ```

-This one generates 6 digit PN in less than 1ns which after raises exponentially over 1000ns to 4000ns which is 0.001ms - 0.004ms
+This one generates 6 digit PN in less than 1ns which after raises exponentially over 1000ns to 4000ns which is 0.001ms - 0.004ms.
+Do note that on the biggest No, the program may broke and generate non prime no